Study Abroad Program Overview

 MTC courses are taught in Chinese with traditional Mandarin characters and pinyin spelling.
 Classes often use audio-visual and computer multimedia to keep instruction dynamic.
 Advanced courses use Chinese newspaper reading, radio, and television programs.
-MTC also offers courses incorporating classical, historical, and philosophical texts.
+MTC advanced instruction may include classical, historical, and philosophical texts.

 Elective non-credit bearing courses are also available in such areas as: